-Registered Programs at the ACC are underway as part of our Fall Program Guide!
+Check out Registered Programs at the ACC in our seasonal Program Guide!
 You can explore programs in the guide, register for programs at the bottom of this page or visit our Registration Page for more information.

 We offer Drop-In Programs at the ACC!
 Check out the ACC's Drop-In Schedule and get ready for some active fun in our brand new facility.
 As we build capacity in this new facility, our Drop-In Programs will increase.

 The City is leasing the dedicated child care space to the YMCA of Greater Vancouver.
 The YMCA operates a full day child care program for children 30 months to 5 years of age.
 For more information on the YMCA child care registry and waitlist please visit their website.

 After School Programming